Criticism of college and university rankings in North America: Response from Sarah Lawrence College

 Former president of Sarah Lawrence College, Michele Tolela Myers, responded to Michael Skube's rebuttal in the July 12, 2007, letter to the editor for the Los Angeles Times, "Argument may be a rank disgrace".
 On the general topic of U.S. News methodology, she states, "what many of us dispute is the validity of a single score computed by using "data points" to which weights are arbitrarily ascribed (why should retention count for 20% instead of 30%; why is peer assessment 25% instead of 10%; and who decides?).
 How can a single measure be valid when, in some cases, values are made up when they are not provided (the case of the missing SATs at Sarah Lawrence — the point of my Washington Post Op-Ed)?
 However, that's exactly what U.S. News does each year.
 Professional statisticians have reported that the methodology used by the magazine is seriously flawed and cannot be trusted."
 She also responds to Skube's discussion of Sarah Lawrence's decision not to consider SAT or ACT scores by stating, "Skube says he knows 'all he needs to know about Sarah Lawrence' because the college does not use SAT scores in its admission process, and therefore he infers we don't take aptitude seriously.
 Perhaps he doesn't know the research showing that SAT tests do not measure aptitude and at best provide a guess about academic performance in the first year of college.
 I do not think Elon University's SAT scores tell all there is to know about Elon.
 To think so would be falling into the trap of using one single measure as a proxy for the complex nature of any college.
 Which is precisely why the rankings are flawed."

-2021/2022 developments
+2020s critiques

 A weakness of many of the ranking systems is that they rely on information and data provided by the universities themselves and that the numbers are usually not verified (or verifiable) independently.
 The years 2021/2022 have seen evidence that the enormous financial consequences of the rankings for the universities have tempted university administrators to manipulate or criminally falsify data submitted to ranking agencies.

+In 2022, Miguel Cardona, United States Secretary of Education, declared ranking systems akin to U.S. News to be "a joke."
+In November 2022, Yale Law School, closely followed by Harvard Law School, withdrew cooperation from U.S. News & World Report’s annual rankings.
+A year later, more than one third of the 196 law schools annually ranked had declined to provide data to U.S. News for the previous year, according to The Washington Post.

+Speaking at a March 2023 conference organized by Yale and Harvard Law Schools, amidst a backlash over the influential law school rankings; Cardona stated that U.S. News had "created an unhealthy obsession with selectivity" and that “We need a culture change".